 After breakfast you’ll transfer to the airport for your return flight home.
 Or, join our Hong Kong post-trip extension!

 Epic in scale, the UNESCO World Heritage Site of Angkor Wat is considered the world’s largest religious site.
 But it is so much more than a temple complex, for here, the Khmer kings held court with retinues of dancers, diplomats, soldiers, statesmen and priests — and presumably, the apsara and devata deities who are depicted in the intricate bas-relief carvings that adorn nearly every surface of the 402-acre site.
 Along with your two guided visits to the site, this tour invites you to experience the daily life of Cambodia’s famously friendly people as you visit a silk farm, a dance school, and a local village.
 You will already be in southeast Asia … why not make the most of it and take advantage of this bucket-list experience?

-Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
+Please note: Ocean-cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
+Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
+The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Cruise DIrector or regional expert.